champe10/DiceApplication/README.md

 # DiceApplication
-An game application that allows one to roll a dice
+A game application that allows one to roll a dice